Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA

 There is no definitive model explaining all observed properties of QPEs.
-The processes related to orbital motion are thought to be responsible for the phenomena, such as gravitational self-lensing \citep{Ingram2021} or binary black holes interaction and extreme mass ratio inspirals, EMRI, \citet{King2020, Xian2021, King2022, Metzger2022, Lu2023, Franchini2023, Tagawa2023, Zhao2022}.
-Alternatively, accretion flow instabilities are considered but less preferred \citep{Raj2021, Pan2022, Kaur2023}.
+The processes related to orbital motion are thought to be responsible for the phenomena, such as gravitational self-lensing \citep{Ingram2021} or binary black holes interaction and extreme mass ratio inspirals, EMRI, \citep{Shu2018, King2020, Xian2021, King2022, Metzger2022, Zhao2022, Lu2023, Franchini2023, Tagawa2023, Krolik2022, Linial2023, Zhou2024a, Zhou2024b}, Alternatively, accretion flow instabilities are considered but less preferred \citep{Raj2021, Pan2022, Krolik2022, Kaur2023}

 It appears that QPEs occur in galaxies with central black holes of relatively small masses ($10^5-10^6 \msun$) and absent or weak AGN activity \citep{Wevers2022, Arcodia2024b}.
 GSN 069, Tormund and J0249 seem to be connected to a tidal disruption event (TDE) which had occurred before QPEs were detected.
+Also, GSN 069 shows abnormal C/N ratio in both UV and X-rays \citep{Sheng2021, Kosec2025}, similarly to other TDEs \citep{Kochanek2016, Yang2017, Miller2023}.
+The X-ray decay of the quiescent emission in eRO-QPE3 is also suggestive of a TDE \citep{Arcodia2024a}.
 A TDE is a disruption of a star by a massive black hole, which may cause a huge, month-to-year-long, outburst of radiation \citep{Rees1988, Gezari2021}.
-The similarity between host galaxies of TDEs and QPEs also hints at such a connection \citep{Wevers2022}.
-Recently, many QPE flares were discovered in a TDE AT2019qiz by \citet{Nicholl2024}, making an almost direct connection between the two populations.
+The similarity between host galaxies of TDEs and QPEs also hints at a connection \citep{Wevers2022}.
+Moreover, recently, many QPE flares were discovered in a TDE AT2019qiz by \citet{Nicholl2024}, making an almost direct connection between the two populations.